Discover. Explore. Enjoy.

 Connect with nature

 The Northern Roots site offers a diverse range of habitats, including woodland, moorland and seasonal wetlands.
-It is home to an abundance of native and migratory birds, plants, trees and mammals.
-Look closely and you might discover migrant willow warblers newly arrived from Africa, foxes in broad daylight or sparrowhawks circling overhead.
+It is home to an abundance of native and migratory birds, plants, trees and mammals; migrant willow warblers newly arrived from Africa, foxes, and sparrowhawks circling overhead.

 Explore history and place

-We have challenging mountain biking trails at the southern end of the site, plenty of space for the kids to let off steam, and if you’re bored of running the same old route, come and discover our mixed-terrain trail runs.
-Northern Roots is actively used by local equestrians, so you may meet horses and riders on your travels too!
+Whether you like to walk, run or cycle, want to walk the dog or get the kids exploring, there’s so much to enjoy at Northern Roots.
+Northern Roots is actively used by local equestrians, so you may meet horses and riders on your travels too.
 Whatever you enjoy doing, there’s plenty of space for everyone.

 Your Northern Roots

-Please enjoy and respect this beautiful community space.
-Take your litter home with you and observe current social distancing guidelines.
+Please enjoy and respect this beautiful community space, and please take your litter home with you.

 At 160-acres, it’s easy to get a little lost on the Northern Roots site!
 All part of its charm.
 We’re working hard to improve signage and wayfinding, but to get you started, we’ve created a couple of routes you might like to explore.
 Download your map here (PDF)

 To find out more, follow Northern Roots on Twitter, Instagram and Facebook.
 If you’re out and about on site, please share your photos and stories with us on any of our platforms and tag us in.
 We’d love to see them.